-- An inflatable nylon bag (airbag) with a gas generator concealed behind the outboard bolster of the driver and front passenger seatbacks. - The same warning light, electronic control and diagnostic unit as used for the front airbags.

-• Two crash sensors located at the C pillar behind the rear doors (one on each side of the vehicle).
+- An inflatable nylon bag (airbag) with a gas generator concealed behind the outboard bolster of the driver and front passenger seatbacks. - A special seat cover designed to allow airbag deployment. - The same warning light, electronic control and diagnostic unit as used for the front airbags. - Crash sensors located on the B and C pillars (one sensor on each pillar on each side of the vehicle).